emile29/playlist-player-app/README.md

 # Youtube Playlist Player

-A webapp that retrieves all your youtube playlist using google authentication and lets you listen to your playlists in an audio player format.
+An online audio player that fetches and plays your favourite youtube playlists in an aesthetic UI layout

 ## Live Demo